dharik/nerp-typeform/README.md

 # Deployment

-(todo) To deploy, just git push to the master branch
+(deployment with git push to master is WIP)

-Until then:

 1. SSH into the EC2 instance
 2. Git pull